A2 Hosting vs SiteGround: which shared hosting provider is better?

-A2 Hosting is cheaper than SiteGround, with a starting price of $2.99/mo.
-Meanwhile, SiteGround prices start at $3.99/mo.
+A2 Hosting is cheaper than SiteGround, with a starting price of $2.99/month.
+Meanwhile, SiteGround prices start at $3.99/month.
 However, you’ll get more value by choosing mid-range and high-end hosting plans with both providers.

 At the same time, the main product of both providers is shared hosting.
 So let’s focus on that today.